 I am upset because I always encroach upon my boundaries and I never acknowledge my feelings.

-Then you could sit with this sentence and see if it holds any truth.
+Then you can, of course, sit with this sentence and see if it holds any truth.
 The mirror exercise is all about taking stock of ourselves, the relationship we have with ourselves and others and it sheds light on the changes that we need to make.

 And, I know you wrote in wondering if you handled the situation correctly with your ex-boyfriend, but I think the true matter at hand is the relationship you have with yourself and why you forgo your own needs in place of others’.